 The second category of tests addresses some test subjects already investigated in the former PKL projects and that could not yet finally be completed.
 Parameter variations from tests conducted in the PKL-2 programme are implemented in the PKL-3 program, either to provide an extension to already existing data bases on cool down procedures under asymmetric natural circulation or to determine the sensitivity of boron precipitation in the core following LB-LOCA to specific parameters.
 Complementary tests in ROCOM, PMK and PWR PACTEL are also considered in the test programme.

-Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Republic of Korea, Spain, Sweden, Switzerland, United Kingdom, and United States.
+Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 Safety organisations, research laboratories and industry from fourteen countries are supporting the PKL project.
 On the German side, the project is supported by the utilities (VGB Power Tech Service GmbH), by the Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) and by AREVA NP.